-Type 1 diabetes is an auto-immune condition where the body mistakenly attacks its own insulin-producing beta cells – resulting in an insulin deficiency.
+Type 1 diabetes is an auto-immune condition where the body mistakenly attacks its own hormone produced by beta cells, resulting in a deficiency.
 The main symptoms include increased thirst, weight loss and frequent urination.

 No one knows yet why this type of diabetes is so variable among different groups of people and in different countries, or why it’s steadily on the rise.
 There may be a genetic susceptibility in some populations, and some believe that environmental factors – like toxins, viruses or early diet – could be partly to blame.

-Maintaining normal glucose levels with varying eating habits Type 1 diabetes is treated with insulin injections.
-And with modern care, including the use of sensor technology, we can now achieve good glucose levels without hypoglycaemia (i.e. low blood sugar).
+Maintaining normal glucose levels with varying eating habits Type 1 diabetes is treated with appropriate injections.
+And with modern care, including sensor technology, we can now achieve good glucose levels without hypoglycaemia (i.e. low blood sugar).

-We use the latest insulins, pumps and drugs to prevent weight gain, which can be a real problem for some diabetic patients.
+We use the latest medications, pumps and drugs to prevent weight gain, which can be a real problem for some diabetic patients.

 Type 2 diabetes occurs more frequently in mid-life, though it’s now rapidly increasing among people of all ages.
 With the major increase in childhood obesity, type 2 diabetes is now increasingly found in children.